CSC3170-2022Fall/project-team-21/README.md

 - CommandInterpreter class: Used to accept and execute commands.
 Contains the specific implementation method of the command. (exit, select, help…)
 - Database class: As a whole database, which contains instances of the Table and CommandInterpreter classes as attributes.

+In the end, our database management system will realize two-way data transfer with .db file , create tables, insert rows into existing tables, print tables and other functions.
+In addition to this, we will implement Select clauses, which are used in select statements and in create statements.
+They denote tables whose information is selected from other tables.